CRIM-Project/CRIM_Project/readme.md

 ## Visualizations
 Currently we are working on two visualizations.
 	One is a a modified chord diagram to visualize the relationship between musical types and relationship types.
-This was largerly inspired by visualcinnamon's blog [post](https://www.visualcinnamon.com/2015/08/stretched-chord.html).
+This was largely inspired by visualcinnamon's blog [post](https://www.visualcinnamon.com/2015/08/stretched-chord.html).
 This visualization is in the `matrix/` directory.

 ##### Heat Map Visualization
 The heat map visualization can be accessed in the file temp_html.html.
 While there is currently no visualization on this page, we have built a script in JavaScript that aggregates all the information needed to build a heat map for a particular piece.
 The way the script works is that given a score title from the CRIM API (http://92.154.49.37/CRIM/api/citation),